tbilbe/REVIT-SCRATCHPAD/README.md

 # REVIT-ScratchPad :star:
 ## Info
-These code snippets can be ran inside the python ide in an active Revit project. :snake:
+These code snippets can be run inside the python ide in an active Revit project. :snake:
 I will be adding more and more scripts as ideas come to me.

 # What the Buttons look like so far!